v-wjrong/binary_weixin-java-miniapp-demo/docs/en/docs/src/main/java/com/github/binarywang/demo/wx/miniapp/WxMaDemoApplication.md

     D["Launch Spring application: SpringApplication.run(WxMaDemoApplication.class, args)"]

     A --> B
-    A -.-> C
+    A --> C
     C --> D
 ```

-This flowchart illustrates the core structure of the WxMaDemoApplication class.
-The class is marked with the @SpringBootApplication annotation, indicating it as the main configuration class of a Spring Boot application.
-The program entry point is the main method, which starts the entire Spring Boot application by invoking SpringApplication.run(), passing the current class object and command-line arguments as parameters.
-This concise flow demonstrates the standard bootstrapping approach of a Spring Boot application, where the annotation handles auto-configuration while the run method initializes the application context and launches the embedded server.
+This flowchart illustrates the core structure of a WeChat Mini Program application's startup class based on Spring Boot.
+The class WxMaDemoApplication is marked as the Spring Boot application entry point by the @SpringBootApplication annotation.
+The main method serves as the program's starting point, invoking the SpringApplication.run() method, which initializes the Spring container, loads auto-configuration, and starts the embedded server.
+The entire process is concise and clear, demonstrating the standard startup pattern of a Spring Boot application, where annotation-driven development and auto-configuration are the framework's core features.

 ### Field List